jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 Doraville, then the hub for the many Korean Americans moving to Georgia.
-The real estate boom that hit the Gwinnett Place area in the '90s brought an influx of new businesses, in particular, mega-sized Korean supermarkets, to some of the county’s larger cities like Duluth and Suwanee.
+The real estate boom that hit the Gwinnett Place area in the '90s brought an influx of new businesses, in particular, mega-sized Korean supermarkets, to some of the county's larger cities like Duluth and Suwanee.
 Those stores provided the ingredients for early restaurateurs and the comfort food of home for the hundreds of families who eventually settled there.

-Andrew Choi, who moved from South Korea to Duluth in 1996, remembers seeing Gwinnett County’s rise as the epicenter of Korean food.
+Andrew Choi, who moved from South Korea to Duluth in 1996, remembers seeing Gwinnett County's rise as the epicenter of Korean food.
 The first meal he had on arrival was at a Korean restaurant in Doraville.
 His family wanted to eat something familiar, he explains.
 Now, his parents own their own cafe in Duluth.

-Though sometimes informally referred to as Korea Town, there’s not one address you can plug into your GPS to get there.
+Though sometimes informally referred to as Korea Town, there's not one address you can plug into your GPS to get there.
 Pockets of it flourish around Pleasant Hill Road, Duluth Highway and Lawrenceville-Suwanee Road.
-Look for a strip mall anchored by a Korean grocery store, and you’re there.
+Look for a strip mall anchored by a Korean grocery store, and you're there.

 But the Gwinnett Place area, at the junction of I-85 and Pleasant Hill Road, is a convenient place to begin your exploration.
 While the landmark Gwinnett Place